-Two Bulletins are issued: Bloomington and Indianapolis.

-Write to this Division (Owen Hall) for a Bulletin, specifying the particular regional campus.

-Brochures on the Correspondence Study Bureau, Bureau of Public Discussion, Labor Education and Research Center, and Audio-Visual Center are available from the Division (Owen Hall).
+\ Two Bulletins are issued: graduate and undergraduate. † Write to this Division (Owen Hall) for a Bulletin, specifying the particular regional campus. ‡ Brochures on the Correspondence Study Bureau, Bureau of Public Discussion, Labor Education and Research Center, and Audio-Visual Center are available from this Division (Owen Hall).